OpenNebula/docs/source/operation/host_cluster_management/host_guide.rst

 In order to use your existing physical nodes, you have to add them to the system as OpenNebula Hosts.
 To add a host only its hostname and type is needed.
 Hosts are usually organized in Clusters, you can read more about it in the :ref:`Managing Clusters <cluster_guide>` guide.

-.. warning:: Before adding a KVM host check that you can ssh to it without being prompt for a password.
+.. warning:: Before adding a Linux host check that you can ssh to it without being prompt for a password.

 Create and Delete Hosts